Adolis García Preview, Player Props: Rangers vs. Twins

-On Saturday, Adolis Garcia (hitting .125 in his past 10 games) and the Texas Rangers play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 7:15 PM ET.
+On Sunday, Adolis Garcia (.227 on-base percentage in past 10 games, 102 points below season-long percentage) and the Texas Rangers face the Minnesota Twins, whose starting pitcher will be Bailey Ober.
+First pitch is at 2:10 PM ET.

+He had two hits (going 2-for-5 with a home run and an RBI) in his last appearance against the Twins.

 Adolis García Game Info & Props vs. the Twins